mastrof/MicrobeAgents.jl/docs/src/firststeps.md

 To create a simple model, we just need to choose a microbe type, the size of the simulation domain and the integration timestep.
-The properties of the simulation domain are wrapped in the `ContinuousSpace` object (re-exported from Agents.jl).
+The properties of the simulation domain are wrapped in the `ContinuousSpace` object.
 ```
 extent = (1000.0, 500.0) # size of 2D simulation domain
 space = ContinuousSpace(extent)
 dt = 0.1 # integration timestep
 model = UnremovableABM(Microbe{2}, space, dt)
 ```
-By default this creates a model with periodic boundary conditions.
-For hard wall boundary conditions we can instead specify `space=ContinuousSpace(extent; periodic=false)`.

-Now bacteria can be added with `add_agent!` function.
+Now bacteria can be added with the `add_agent!` function.
 ```@docs
 add_agent!
 ```